Meteor spectra 2023

 Update for meteor spectra processing with Python

-Instrument Response
+Instrument response

 Meteor spectroscopy Python scripts on Github